FFFF-0000h/Tech-Scrolls/README.md

 - **getter**: a method that gets the value of a property.

-- **GUI (Graphical User Interface)**: type of user interface where users can interact with electronic devices via visual indicator representations such as buttons, scroll bars, cursors, etc.

 - **Git** : a version control system that automatically updates our file/or project when we commit it.

 - **GitHub** : GitHub is a cloud interface for Git.
 GitHub offers all the version control functionality of Git, but also offers its own features, such as bug tracking, task management and project wikis.

+- **GET**: an HTTP request method (also called an HTTP verb) which requests a representation of the specified resource.
+Requests using GET should only retrieve data. _See also [POST](#p)_

+- **GUI (Graphical User Interface)**: type of user interface where users can interact with electronic devices via visual indicator representations such as buttons, scroll bars, cursors, etc.

 ## H